Best Vegan Vitamin C Serum: 5 Brightening Picks That Actually Deliver

 ❌ Cons

-• Can tingle on sensitive or over-exfoliated skin
+• May tingle, especially on sensitive or over-exfoliated skin

 Check Price on Amazon